 Headaches after a car accident are incredibly common and they can also be a symptom of a more severe injury.
 While many headaches are caused by trauma to the head and neck during a car crash, some headaches may indicate a neck or spinal injury or even a life-threatening blood clot.

 The only way to truly understand—and heal—what’s causing your headaches after a car accident is to seek medical attention right away.
-A medical care team can provide a full evaluation and formal diagnosis, so you can begin a pain management plan that effectively treats your injury at the source.
+A medical care team can provide a full evaluation and formal diagnosis of your car accident head injury, so you can begin a pain management plan that effectively treats your injury at the source.

 Once your injury begins to heal, it’s wise to explore the legal options available to you.
 A trusted car accident attorney can help you navigate an insurance claim or a potential injury lawsuit to recoup the expenses you’ve dedicated to medical care, time away from work, and vehicle repair costs.

 If you’ve recently been involved in an auto accident and now suffer severe or constant headaches, do not ignore your pain symptoms.
 Read on to learn more about the common types of headaches caused by car wrecks and the steps you can take to receive the proper medical and legal guidance.

 Why You Should Never Ignore Headaches After an Accident